Agricultural and Rangeland Programs

 Agricultural and Rangeland Program Overview

-In partnership with the California Department of Food and Agriculture, as well as multiple local partner organizations, the goal of the CUSP program is to provide outreach, informational services, and technical assistance to local producers in order to increase the number of economic relief grant applications and awards.
-As well as increase awareness and access to all available resources which can provide assistance to local small and underserved producers who are struggling from the lasting effects of the COVID pandemic.
+In partnership with the California Department of Food and Agriculture, as well as multiple local partner organizations, the goal of the CUSP program is to provide outreach, informational services, and technical assistance to local producers in order to increase the number of economic and drought relief grant applications and awards.
+As well as increase awareness and access to all available resources which can provide assistance to local small and underserved producers who are struggling with the lasting effects of the COVID pandemic and drought.

-Are you a small farmer?
-Or know of a small farmer who may benefit from our services and assistance?
-We welcome you to contact our program manager, Justin Morgan at firstname.lastname@example.org, or visit the program page for more information.
+Are you a small farmer, or do you know of a small farmer who may benefit from our services and assistance?
+We welcome you to contact the CUSP Engagement Manager, Karin Roux, at [email protected] or visit the program page for more information.

 San Joaquin Valley Land and Water Conservation Collaborative